The 13 Best Cloud Storage for Photographers in 2025

 13. SmugMug Cloud Storage

-SmugMug Cloud Storage
+SmugMug Cloud Storage for Photographers

-SmugMug offers you unlimited photo storing features, along with giving you the opportunity to control the privacy settings of your photographs.
-Your photographs will have public visibility, or private will be decided by you only.
+SmugMug offers you unlimited photo storage features, along with allowing you to control the privacy settings of your photographs.
+Your photographs will have public visibility or private, which ill be decided by you only.
+However, your photographs should be within 150MB in size, and videos should be within 3GB, having a max 20-minute duration.

 You can use SmugMug as a photography portfolio as well.
 SmugMug also has its App.
 So, you can access your photos from anywhere.
 Besides, photos are backed up automatically through the App.

-Pricing Categories:
+Pricing Categories

+They have 3 plans, which are power, portfolio, and pro.
+Their plan costs $13 to $42/month or $360/year.
+They are also offering a storage plan for RAW files, which you can use from 512GB to 1TB for $3 to $5/month.
+However, if you exceed 1TB, then you have to pay an additional $5/month for each TB.
 Within 512GB, you can easily store more than 12,000 RAW files.
 Moreover, paying annually will help you save 29% to 33%.
-You can use a Credit card or PayPal for website purchases, and Apple/iTunes account for iOS app purchases.
+You can use a Credit card or PayPal for website purchases, and an Apple/iTunes account for iOS app purchases.

 ProsCons